 Heart line branches that rise reflects idealistic and happy experiences.
 They can also depict someone with a keen interest in the opposite sex.
 Drooping branches show insecurity.
 If there is just one or two, it can denote disappointments, broken unions or poor-quality relationships.

 If there are small drooping lines along its entire length, it can indicate a sense of failure.
 This type of line is often on those with a negative attitude toward relationships.
 It can also be that they may be restless or hypersensitive, possibly even prone to depression.

 A branch line downward from the heart line

 If a single branch drops down from the end of the heart line to the beginning of the life line, the subject might have some emotional attachment to the family or a situation involving the family.
 The emotions are ‘pulled’ to the early years, and there might be a formidable attachment to the family, especially the mother.
 They might not understand or display their feelings readily.

-A single branch that reaches the line of head depicts the emotions are looking for logical thought or decision.
+A single branch that reaches the line of the head depicts the emotions are looking for logical thought or decision.
 It may be that the person doesn’t always understand their feelings and so try to rationalise them.
 It might also be that they overthink their feelings.

-If you love books, check out my latest book below.
-It’s available in paperback and Kindle version.
+Thanks for your visit today.
+Please like and share with your friends. 🙂 If you love books, check out my latest book below.
+It’s available in paperback and Kindle versions.

 If you enjoyed reading this article, please share it with your friends. 🙂